mjBrickman/MD_Mini_2_Exclusive_Games_Patch_Files/README.md

 6. Load the new files in a Mega Drive/Genesis Emulator and hope that this works.

 # Licensing
 There is no licensing because I was not the person who originally patched the ROMs to work in third party emulators.
+If you are the person who created the original patched ROMs and want this repository taken down, please feel free to tell me in an issue.